 Fold change analysis between samples using SPADE is a powerful workflow.
 Read about it in a dedicated article: Fold Change with SPADE.

+It is essential to set up the scales correctly before the runs.
 For scale settings and SPADE, the general rule is that "SPADE sees what you see" based on the scale settings in the experiment.
 The exception to this rule, however, is that SPADE doesn't pay attention to scale min or max.
 Meaning, if data are piled on the edge of the plot, SPADE doesn't see them in this fashion.
 It sees the data in the natural continuum uninterrupted by scale min and max.
 The one scale setting affecting SPADE is the scale argument of arcsinh scales.
 In general, if data are scaled appropriately for normal analysis involving manual gating, then the scale settings are fine for SPADE analysis.
+Please refer to the scaling support article and the blog post on how to scale cytometry data effectively for more details.

 Note that having log based scales may cause SPADE failures due to attempted calculation of the logarithm of a negative number or zero, which are common values within cytometry data.
 For log-like scaling that handles negative numbers and zero, please use arcsinh scales.
 Learn more about scale settings.